Project Name: Inhibiting IGF-1 receptor signaling via viral insulins to stop IGF-1 mediated growth and cancer progression

 - Applicant recently awarded aPh.D. or equivalent doctorate (e.g., Sc.D., M.D.) in Cell Biology, Cancer Biology, Metabolism, Physiology or a related field.

-- Experience with basic experiments, isolating DNA, RNA, and protein from tissues and cells, qPCR and Western Blot, microscopy.
+- Experience with basic molecular biology methods including, isolating DNA, RNA and protein from tissues and cells, PCR, qPCR and Western Blot, microscopy.

 - Demonstrated scientific excellence; evidenced by publication track record as well as track record of presenting at national and international meetings.

 - The ability to perform creative and independent research